Peter-Ignacek/Peter-Ignacek/README.md

 ## 📫 Contact

 - LinkedIn: coming soon
-- Open to opportunities in IT / DevOps 🚀
+- Open to IT / DevOps opportunities 🚀